danieltjw/aifutures/README.md

 ---

+### Benefits of IWH to I-AGIs

+- Highly curious entities will be predisposed to want to increase informational density (interesting-ness) of their environment
+    - humans are interesting and emit more information compared too other stuff
+- Highly innovative and productive I-AGIs in a resource rich environment like our solar system will not need to be preoccupied with the fear of scarcity like human societies
+    - sun for energy, outer space for land, asteroids for materials
+- Increased human autonomy beneficial rather than a threat to I-AGIs
+    - I-AGIs are more capable, less error-prone, faster and more adaptable than humans
+    - cooperating with humans and increasing human autonomy indirectly increases I-AGIs capabilities as our human niche can be valuable to I-AGIs to prepare for an ever uncertain future

+---

+### Benefits of IWH to humans

+- Friendly I-AGIs' sub-goal of increasing human autonomy should also increase well-being, security and privacy
+- Humans can use the IWH to coordinate with each other, future I-AGIs and spacefaring societies

+---

 ## Summary

 - The world will shift focus towards Exploration (curiosity, creativity, possibility space expansion) from Productivity (survival, exploitation, fear of scarcity) due to the growing abundance in Intellect due to AI